Posted on Leave a comment

 History In The Month Of April

 April is the fourth month of the year according to the modern Gregorian calendar.
+Prior to that April was the second month of the earliest Roman calendar, before Ianuarius and Februarius were added by King Numa Pompilius about 700 BC.
+It became the fourth month of the calendar year (the year when twelve months are displayed in order) during the time of the decemvirs about 450 BC.
 The name April comes from the Roman name Aprilis possibly derived from the Latin verb aperire, meaning to open because this is the month when flowers and foliage begin to blossom and open.
 Other theories suggest that the name was derived from the name Aphrodite, via the Etruscan equivalent Apru.

 Veneralia